quicoa/RGB-keyboard-controller/README.md

 # RGB-keyboard-controller
 RGB controlller for laptop keyboards (Avell) to manage all keys seperatly.

+*Note: The software is currently being rewritten to C only and to be more logic and easier to use.*

 Credits to @rodgomesc for his open-source python script which contains the code to communicate with the keyboard hardware controller.
 The codes that the keyboard expects are adapted from this repository: https://github.com/rodgomesc/avell-unofficial-control-center.
 This application sets up a socket and waits for input.
 As soon as data is sent through the socket the socket is closed, the buffer of 128 sets of 4 charcters (512 bytes total) is changed depented on the input.
 After that, the usb connection will be opened, the buffer is sent and the usb connection is closed.
 That's it.